Samindra29/Python-Fun-Mine-Sweeper-Game/README.md

 # Python-Fun-Mine-Sweeper-Game
-## A Fun Follow along project done using Python OOP
+## A Fun Follow along project done using OOP